EthenStrine/English/_posts/2019-01-10-Paradise Lost.md

 l.
 113 – Satan again flatters himself that he almost destroyed God’s kingdom.

-ll.
+II.
 125-126 – **<span class="underline">characterization</span>** – Satan is boastful, “vaunting aloud,” but we see into

 his heart “racked with deep despair.”

 l.
 127 – “bold compeer” – Beelzebub responds

-ll.
+II.
 133-134 – obsequious Beelzebub praises Satan – rationalizes defeat by God by

 blaming it on a lack of strength and bad luck\!

-ll.
+II.
 143-145 – **<span class="underline">characterization</span>** – like Satan, Beelzebub continues to think that it’s

 merely God’s strength (not his goodness) that